igorzg/payara-micro-docker-starter-kit/README.md

 # Java EE micro service starter for kit with docker, payara micro, arquillian and AWS Cloud
-* This is complete example how to setup java ee ready for micro service AWS Cloud deployment with elastic beanstalk
+* This is complete example how to setup java ee ready for micro service AWS Cloud deployment with AWS elastic beanstalk and AWS Code pipeline via AWS Code Build
-* By default server will be running on port 8080

 ## Requirements: